Skip to main content

 ec2-read-only-role

-Collection of permissions that can be assumed temporarily.
+Collection of permissions that can be assumed temporarily by an identity.

 More in Cloud Computing